Zoom: Monday 10 May 2021, 5.30pm.

 Booking: Please press here to book with eventbrite.

 Booking: Please press here to book with Eventbrite.

 Picturesque black-and-white timber-framed waterside buildings, Britain’s first man-made waterway, and underground canals running through the Delph, a dramatic 52 mile system of caves and tunnels.

 We visit the village’s key sites (without daring into the deep and dangerous Delph) on our Worsley explorer.
-These include the 1760 Packet House, redesigned in the Victorian era into an elaborate black-and-white structure, outside which the world’s first steamboat was built in 1780 – some thirty years before the better-known New Orleans vessels that cross the Mississippi first appeared.
+There’s the 1760 Packet House, redesigned in the Victorian era into an elaborate black-and-white structure, outside which the world’s first steamboat was built in 1780 – some thirty years before the better-known New Orleans vessels that cross the Mississippi first appeared.

 Who knows?
 We may see one of the famous locals: Ryan Giggs or Russell Watson.
-How can so many riches be packed into so compact a locale?
+How can so much be packed into so compact a locale?

 And then it’s along the Canal (optional) to stretch our legs, to hear the history of this grand waterway, finishing at the Trafford Centre where there are one or two shops and a new tram line.